The non-aggressive Pigeon Tremex looks like a wasp, but is actually a horntail, which explains one of those two 'stingers'.

-Although they look intimidating, the Pigeon Tremex is a horntail and is not naturally aggressive, unlike wasps.
+Although it looks intimidating, the Pigeon Tremex is a horntail and is not naturally aggressive, unlike wasps.
 The thick, long 'stinger' is actually an ovipositor.
 Females have ovipositors that can be as long as their entire body.
-The ovipositor looks similar to a needle and is used by the female to inject her eggs through the tough bark of trees.
-This is a measure of safety for the eggs, helping ensure they hatch and are not eaten by birds or other insects patrolling the tree for dinner.
+This ovipositor looks similar to a needle and is used by the female to inject her eggs through the tough bark of trees.
+This offers a measure of protection for the eggs, helping ensure they hatch and are not eaten by birds or other insects patrolling the tree for dinner.
 In addition to the syringe-like ovipositor on females, both genders have an pointy, hard spine at the tip of their abdomen that resembles a spear tip.
 This gives females the appearance of having two 'stingers'.

-They are commonly seen in hardwood forests and are a familiar sight to lumberjacks.
+This species is commonly seen in hardwood forests and is a familiar sight to lumberjacks.
 The female dies immediately after laying her last egg, leaving her ovipositor stuck in the tree and becoming a potential meal herself.

 Scientific Name: Tremex columba

 Bee, Ant, Wasp and Similar

 Size (Adult; Length): 18mm to 37mm (0.70in to 1.44in)

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.

 Ant, Bee, and Wasp Anatomy